databricks/click/README.md

 The object changes color depending on what type of object it is. (e.g yellow for pods, blue for nodes and so on)

+# Supported Authentication
+Click currently supports the following ways of authenticating to a Kubernetes clusters:

+* token
+* username / password
+* private key / certificate
+* gke style authentication provider

+## GKE Support
+For Google Kubernetes Engine, Click supports reading the token already in the kube config file.
+If that token has expired, Click will request a new token and use that.
+It does not save the new token back into the config file (yet).

 # Why am I getting a BadDER error
 If your Kubernetes cluster is using Node Authorization (https://kubernetes.io/docs/admin/authorization/node/) your API Server may be using a certificate